VishalSingh79/Shopping-Website/README.md

 <h1>React Shopping Website</h1><br>
-A responsive shopping website built with React using the Fake Store API.
+A responsive shopping website built with React using the Platzi Fake Store API.
 Built as a front-end internship assignment.

 🚀<h2> Features:</h2><br>
 1.)
 Login with JWT Auth (/auth/login)